 “There were times for weeks we didn’t have any money, no jobs, I was a student.
 We didn’t know what would happen,” he said.

 Yusupov got a job as a teacher for $10 a month, and eventually was hired by U.S.A.I.D. to help produce public health soap operas.
 While his pay was good, Yusupov said he could not ignore the plight of the Uzbek people.
 Inspired by his journalist father, who had reported for the People’s Tribune in Soviet-controlled Tajikistan, Yusupov accepted a position at RFE/RL and moved his family to Prague.

 The government retaliated against him with a 2013 documentary on a state-owned local TV channel that attempted “to shame me and my family,” he said.
 In April 2017, another one appeared branding him a traitor.

 Between these two broadcasts, in 2016, Aziz Yusupov was arrested on drug charges.
 The local police investigation was taken over by the former KGB, secret police.

 “When they take any case, regardless of guilt level, they will be convicted,” Farruh Yusopov said.
 “They are just a punishment machine.”

 But chronic human rights violations eventually caused rifts with the United States.
-In 2005, Uzbek police open fired on a large crowd of protestors, killing hundreds.
-In response, then Secretary of State Condoleezza Rice urged “the Karimov government to make reforms, to make the system more open, to make it possible for people to have a political life.”
+In 2005, Uzbek police opened fire on a large crowd of protestors, killing hundreds.
+In response, then-Secretary of State Condoleezza Rice urged “the Karimov government to make reforms, to make the system more open, to make it possible for people to have a political life.”
 Karimov responded by ordering the U.S. military to vacate the air base.

 President Donald Trump praised Mirziyoyev for his human rights reforms, citing prisoner releases and the end of forced labor.
 During his visit, Mirziyoyev signed nearly two dozen deals with major U.S. businesses that, if fulfilled, will amount to more than $4.8 billion.